Accenture/reactive-interaction-gateway/README.md

 There are multiple Dockerfiles that can be build:

-* `Dockerfile` - Has everything tha RIG offers, no exclusions.
+* `Dockerfile` - Basic version, excludes Java, thus AWS Kinesis is not possible to use.
-* `slim.dockerfile` - Excludes Java, thus AWS Kinesis is not possible to use.
+* `aws.dockerfile` - Includes Java which is required for AWS Kinesis.

 ```bash
 # Build the image: